winkelmantanner/pulse/README.md

+Use pulse here: https://pulsecam.herokuapp.com (it works best in Chrome)

 This project is forked from the abandoned https://github.com/camilleanne/pulse.

 To run: `python app.py`.
 Then visit `localhost:5000` in an incognito window of Chrome.